top of page

 Therapy and Group Support After Treatment

-Addiction is considered a family disease, meaning it can have severe effects on the family structure.
-Addiction is often hereditary, meaning those with addiction in the family are more likely to become addicted themselves.
+Addiction is considered a family disease.
+This means it can have severe effects on the family structure.
+Addiction is often hereditary.
+Those with addiction in the family are more likely to become addicted themselves.
+Addiction can also cause trauma, financial strife, and resentment.
+This only makes the situation worse.

-Addiction can also cause trauma, financial strife, and resentment that can only make the situation worse.
-Family education can help you if you have a loved one who struggles with substance use by teaching you about addiction and educating you on how you can help your loved one in recovery.
+Family education can help you if you have a loved one who struggles with substance use.
+It teaches you about addiction.
+It educates you on how you can help your loved one in recovery.

-Staying Connected With the Alumni Community
+Staying Connected with the Alumni Community

 Frequently Asked Questions